When to visit the vet?

 Causes

 The subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat, also known as subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. adipose tissue, is a layer of tissue that lies directly under the skin and consists of fat cells.
-It serves as an energy store, insulator, and protective cushion for internal organs and structures.
-Panniculitis occurs when this tissue is affected by an inflammatory reaction.
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat tissue, also known as subcutaneousSubcutaneous means "under the skin."
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. adipose tissue, is a layer of tissue located directly beneath the skin and composed of fat cells.
+It serves as an energy reservoir, insulator, and protective cushion for internal organs and structures.
+Panniculitis occurs when this tissue is affected by an inflammatory response.

 Various factors can triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. inflammation of the subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat.
-Common causes include traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., infections, autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat tissue.
+Common causes include traumas, infections, autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., or reactions to foreign bodies.
-In some cases, the exact cause remains unknown, and the panniculitis is referred to as idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
+In some cases, the exact cause remains unknown, and the panniculitis is classified as idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
 It is used when no clear external cause or underlying disease can be identified as an explanation for the symptoms..

 Symptoms